 We affirm the humanity and dignity of autistic people.
 We do not use seclusion, nor will we restrain a child except as a last resort to prevent injury.
 In general, we do not use any protocol or treatment without evidence that it is both effective and safe.

-We understand that students with autism and related disorders are unique and have highly specifically needs.
+We understand that students with autism and related disorders are unique and have highly specific needs.
 We curate and develop programming for each individual student after undertaking formal assessments, collaborating across disciplines, and consulting with the student’s family.

 We believe that an evidence-based approach to teaching and administering our program is ethically fundamental.